 What it means to you

-The Global Forum Act is expected to enter into force on 1 January 2020 and will directly apply to all existing companies.
+The Global Forum Act will enter into force on November 1, 2019 and will directly apply to all existing companies.
 Accordingly, all Swiss stock corporations and limited liability companies and their shareholders potentially have to take action.
-In order for stock corporation with bearer shares not to be affected by the new regime, the conversion of issued bearer shares into registered shares before 1 January 2020 is advisable.
+In order for stock corporation with bearer shares not to be affected by the new regime, the conversion of issued bearer shares into registered shares is advisable.

 What you need to do now